Skip navigation

 In case you are allergic, your provider may give you antihistamines (such as Benadryl) or steroids before the test.

 The kidneys help remove the dye from the body.
 People with kidney disease or diabetes may need to receive extra fluids after the test.
 This will help flush the dye out of the body.
-Be sure to tell your doctor if you have any kidney problems.
+Be sure to tell your provider if you have any kidney problems.

 Rarely, the dye may cause anaphylaxis.
 Notify the scanner operator right away if you have any trouble breathing or swallowing.
 Scanners come with an intercom and speakers, so the operator can hear you at all times.